cni-genie/CNI-Genie/docs/HLD.md

 ![](CNIGenieDetailedWorkflow.png)

-* 1.	a “Pod” object is submitted to API Server by the user
+* Step 1.	a “Pod” object is submitted to API Server by the user
-* 2. Scheduler schedules the pod to one of the slave nodes
+* Step 2.
+Scheduler schedules the pod to one of the slave nodes
-* 3. Kubelet of the slave node picks up the pod from API Server and creates corresponding container
+* Step 3.
+Kubelet of the slave node picks up the pod from API Server and creates corresponding container
-* 4. Kubelet passes the following to CNI-Genie
+* Step 4.
+Kubelet passes the following to CNI-Genie
   * a.
 CNI_COMMAND
   * b.
 CNI_CONTAINERID
   * c.
 CNI_NETNS
   * d.
 CNI_ARGS (K8S_POD_NAMESPACE, K8S_POD_NAME)
   * e.
 CNI_IFNAME (always eth0, please see kubernetes/pkg/kubelet/network/network.go)
-* 5. CNI-Genie queries API Server with K8S_POD_NAMESPACE, K8S_POD_NAME to get the “pod” object, from which it parses “cni” plugin type, e.g., canal, weave
+* Step 5.
+CNI-Genie queries API Server with K8S_POD_NAMESPACE, K8S_POD_NAME to get the “pod” object, from which it parses “cni” plugin type, e.g., canal, weave
-* 6. CNI-Genie queries the cni plugin of choice with parameters from Step 4 to get IP Address(es) for the pod
+* Step 6.
+CNI-Genie queries the cni plugin of choice with parameters from Step 4 to get IP Address(es) for the pod
-* 7. CNI-Genie returns the IP Address(es) to Kubelet
+* Step 7.
+CNI-Genie returns the IP Address(es) to Kubelet
-* 8. Kubelet updates the “Pod” object with the IP Address(es) passed from CNI-Genie
+* Step 8.
+Kubelet updates the “Pod” object with the IP Address(es) passed from CNI-Genie